TylerJEShelton/100_days_of_code_python/README.md

 ### Day 12

 The project today was to create a command line number guessing game.
 This was a fun challenge that taught scope in Python.

+### Day 13

+Day 13 required us to go through some altered versions of previous work to find bugs.